aleksey-rowan/obsidian-vim-yank-highlight/README.md

 ## Installation

-### Manual Installation

-1. Download the latest release from the [Releases](https://github.com/your-username/obsidian-vim-yank-highlight/releases) page.
-2. Extract the zip file into your Obsidian plugins folder.
-3. Reload Obsidian (Ctrl+Shift+R) to activate the plugin.

 ### Community Plugins

 1. Open Obsidian.
 2. Go to "Settings" > "Community plugins."
 3. Search for "Vim Yank Highlight."
 4. Click "Install" to enable the plugin.

+### Manual Installation

+1. Download the latest release from the [Releases](https://github.com/your-username/obsidian-vim-yank-highlight/releases) page.
+2. Extract the zip file into your Obsidian plugins folder.
+3. Reload Obsidian to activate the plugin.

 ## License